Discontinuation Policy for Departments and Programs, and Consequent Faculty Terminations

 A discontinuation proposal must include a management plan that addresses the following:

 b.
-Current Students: The accommodation of current students must be part of the management plan.
-The plan should provide appropriate time constraints for completion of the program of study, or for assisting students to transfer to another appropriate department or program within the University or elsewhere.
+Current Students: The accommodation of current students must be part of the Management Plan.
+The plan must provide appropriate time constraints for completion of the program of study, or for assisting students to transfer to another appropriate department or program within the University or, in the event that is not feasible, elsewhere.

 D. Discontinuation Due to University-Wide Financial Exigency

-If the program discontinuation is part of a University-wide financial exigency in which the discontinuation is part of a comprehensive plan for dealing with the situation, the President, Provost, and/or Dean shall notify the interested parties, including affected faculty members, the UCCCD, and the Faculty Council, as soon as possible.
-In addition, to the extent possible, the decision shall address the considerations relating to current faculty, students, and staff, as well as prospective students as described in the Management Plan.
+If the program discontinuation is part of a University-wide financial exigency in which the discontinuation is part of a comprehensive plan for dealing with the situation, the President, Provost, and/or Dean shall notify the interested parties, including faculty members in the Affected Unit, the UAPP and/or GAPP as applicable, and the Faculty Council, as soon as possible.
+In addition, to the extent possible, the decision shall address the considerations relating to current faculty, students, and staff, in the Affected Unit, as well as prospective students as described in the Management Plan.